wimsio/coxygen/coxylib/readme.md

 > Docs: [Coxylib API](https://coxylib.xyz/coxylib.js.html) | [Coxylib Website](https://coxylib.xyz/index.html) | [Helios](https://helios-lang.io/) | [Jimba](https://www.npmjs.com/package/jimba) | [Coxylib Video](https://youtu.be/rU2BXfPrr50)

-# 1) 📦 Coxylib (Vanilla JS for Static Sites)
+# 1) 📦 Coxylib.js Vanilla JS for everyone

 Coxylib is a lightweight **browser-first** utility layer around the Helios smart contract library for Cardano.
-It exposes **atomic, composable functions** for addresses, UTXOs, transactions, minting, metadata, and more — all designed to be used directly from `<script type="module">` in static websites.
+It exposes **atomic, composable functions** for addresses, UTXOs, transactions, minting, metadata, and more — all designed to be used directly any website.
 **Logging & testing are handled by Jimba.js**, a toggleable front-end harness that replaces `console.log` with structured UI logs and built-in unit/property-style checks.&#x20;

-### The fastest way to build, test, and ship Cardano EUTXO apps—right in the browser
+### The fastest way to build, test, and ship Cardano EUTXO apps — right in the browser

 **Coxylib.js** is a zero-dependency, vanilla-JavaScript toolkit that wraps **Helios** into small, composable utilities.
-It unifies on-chain and off-chain work so you can go from idea → demo → deployment in hours, not weeks.
+It unifies on-chain and off-chain work so you can go from idea → demo → deployment in hours, not months or years.

-## Why teams choose Coxylib.js
+## Why people like Coxylib.js

 * **Zero setup, zero friction**
-  Drop the files into any static host (yes, even cPanel).
+  Drop the files into any host (yes, even cPanel).
 No Node, npm, bundlers, frameworks, or extensions.

 * **One project, one directory**
   Keep contracts, client logic, tests, and params together.
 Fewer moving parts; easier maintenance.